 In the e-commerce sector, user experience plays a particularly important role as it directly translates into financial results.
 One of the key reasons why online shopping is becoming increasingly popular is the convenience it offers.
 When shopping online, the consumer has a much larger number of stores to choose from than in the real world.
-The consumer is not limited by distance and does not lose time travelling to stores and visiting them.
-In the digital reality, without leaving home, we can quickly browse the offers of many stores located in different parts of the country and even the world.
-With such intense competition and customers’ desire for maximum convenience, it is the stores that provide their users with better experience than their rivals that end up successful.
-Therefore, it comes as no surprise that on-line store owners are increasingly seeking help from User Experience specialists.
-Among the services offered by the latter, UX auditing occupies an important place.
+The consumer is not limited by distance and does not lose time traveling to stores and visiting them.
+In digital reality, without leaving home, we can quickly browse the offers of many stores located in different parts of the country and even the world.
+With such intense competition and customers’ desire for maximum convenience, it is the stores that provide their users with a better experience than their rivals that end up successful.
+Therefore, it comes as no surprise that online store owners are increasingly seeking help from User Experience specialists.
+Among the services offered by the latter, UX audit occupies an important place.

 What is a UX audit?

 A UX audit is an expert analysis of a website or an application.
 Its aim is to identify the weak points of a website – the elements that cause problems for users and make it difficult for them to find the information they are looking for or perform certain actions, such as booking a ticket or buying a product.
 Once we have found the elements that are causing problems for users, we think about what we can do to improve them.
 An audit should, therefore, on the one hand, contain information on what we have discovered and by what methods, and on the other hand, recommendations suggesting how the problem can be solved.
 Benchmarks of various kinds are particularly useful here, i.e., references to solutions used by closer or more distant competitors or even companies from other industries.